ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

 > [!TIP]
 >
 > You can see details about a product if you click on either its **code** or **name**. <br> <br>
 > This will trigger a pop-up containing more information, including a product picture, if available.
+Clicking the picture once will expand it further, hiding the remaining details.

    ![pictures](pictures/product_info_details.png)